Oussamaosman02/php-tuto-old/README.md

 echo $sum(1,5); //
 ```

-**Be carefull :** If the return isn't a single line one, you have to use the `{}` and also the `return` keyword
+**Be careful :** If the return isn't a single line one, you have to use the `{}` and also the `return` keyword

 ## Array functions

-This type of functions are usefull for getting information on a specific array or manipulating and working with the data of it.
+This type of functions are useful for getting information on a specific array or manipulating and working with the data of it.

 For the next examples we will use this arrays :